What Is MDR?

 Managed detection and response (MDR) is an outsourced approach to cybersecurity where third parties handle threat monitoring, detection, and response.
-Specifically, the MDR model pairs real-time monitoring and detection of ransomware, malware, and other security intrusions with rapid incident response to address and eliminate the threats.
+Specifically, the MDR model pairs endpoint detection and response (EDR) or endpoint protection platforms (EPP) with real-time monitoring and detection of ransomware, malware, and other security intrusions with rapid incident response to address and eliminate the threats.

 Key Characteristics That Define MDR